-Best time to visit Singapore Mountains
+Best time to visit the hills in Singapore

 Now, if you’re about to plan your adventure trip to Singapore, you must know the best time of the year to be there.
 The climate in Singapore is such that you’re going to experience heavy showers if you happen to be there during the period from November to January.
 However, once January passes, the next month is going to be perfect for your visit.
 The months between the summer and winters should be your pick if it’s your first time visiting there.
 You can plan your visit anytime between February and April until the scorching summer starts there.